sebastiencouture/di/README.md

 The library is written with CommonJS modules.
 If you are using Browserify, Webpack, or similar you can consume it like anything else installed from npm or bower.

-There is also a global UMD compliant build available in the `dist` folder.
+There is also a global UMD compliant build available in [dist](dist).
 The build is created with Browserify.
 The library registers on `window.di`.

 ## Running the Tests